Oswego County, New York: History

 In 1789, the size of Montgomery County was reduced by the splitting off of Ontario County from Montgomery.
 The actual area split off from Montgomery County was much larger than the present county, also including the present Allegany, Cattaraugus, Chautauqua, Erie, Genesee, Livingston, Monroe, Niagara, Orleans, Steuben, Wyoming, Yates, and part of Schuyler and Wayne counties.

 Oswego County was partly in Macomb's Purchase of 1791.

 In 1791, Herkimer County was one of three counties split off from Montgomery (the other two being Otsego, and Tioga County).
 This was much larger than the present county, however, and was reduced by a number of subsequent splits.

 In 1794, Onondaga County was created from a part of Herkimer County.
 This county was larger than the current Onondaga County, including the present Cayuga, Cortland, and part of Oswego counties.

 In 1798, Oneida County was created from a part of Herkimer County.
 This county was larger than the current Oneida County, including the present Jefferson, Lewis, and part of Oswego counties.

 In 1805, Oneida County was reduced in size by the splitting off of Jefferson and Lewis counties.

 In 1816, Oswego County was created as New York State's 48th county from parts of Oneida and Onondaga counties.

 In 1841, businessmen in Oswego attempted to divide Oswego County into two counties.
 They failed to persuade the State to do so, however.
-Occasionally, the topic still comes up today by dividing the county into an east part and a west part, with the east portion being renamed "Salmon County".
+Occasionally, the topic still resurfaces today by dividing the county into an east part and a west part, with the east portion being renamed "Salmon County".

 At various times, beginning in 1847 and as late as 1975, attempts were made to move the county seat to the Village of Mexico.
 However, none of these attempts succeeded.